4th Quadrant of Victory Square

 As part of public consultation anyone coudl submit a comment to any of the five shortlisted entries of the competition Phase 2.
 Deadline for your comments was June 10 2023.
 All comments from the public consultation were summarized in a report and provided to the competition jury before its final deliberation.

-The 4th Quadrant development is the long-awaited completion of Antonin Engel’s Masterplan for Vítězné náměstí.
+The 4th Quadrant development is the long-awaited completion of Antonín Engel’s masterplan for Victory Square.
 Our proposal connects to its historical meaning.
-At the same time, it opens up new possibilities for a diversified public realm attracting a variety of residents, users and visitors.
+At the same time, it opens up new possibilities for diversifying the public realm to attract a variety of residents, users, and visitors.

-By opening up Engel‘s geometry to the public, two contrasting qualities arise on the plots along Technická.
-On one side a public square, formed by all-sided buildings, invites people to come together, interact and celebrate life.
-On the other side, a more traditional block embraces a semi-private oasis; the microforest offers a fantastic living environment.
-The plinth is fully permeable and is characterized by open facades, welcoming entrances, informal routes, alleys, passages and squares.
-The first underground level is seamlessly integrated as part of this plinth and offers an additional layer to public life.
-It connects directly to the metro station, the mall, the culture center, the university, offices, retail and food-market.
+By opening up Engel’s geometric design to the public, two contrasting qualities arise along Technická Street.
+On one side, a public square, formed by the surrounding buildings, invites visitors to come together, interact, and celebrate life.
+On the other side, a more traditional block embraces a semi-private oasis; the micro-forest offers a fantastic living environment.
+The plinth is fully permeable and is characterized by open façade, welcoming entrances, informal routes, alleys, passages, and squares.
+The first underground level is seamlessly integrated as part of this plinth, offering an additional layer to public life.
+It connects directly to the metro station, a mall, a culture centre, the university, offices, retail, and a food market.

-The set of unique buildings is thoughtfully designed to form a diverse yet recognizable whole.
-This results in a holistic, inclusive and people-oriented urban development that has a rich and layered meaning; a collage of different shapes and spaces in a human scale, where everyone is and feels welcome.
+The layout of unique buildings is thoughtfully designed to form a diverse yet recognizable whole.
+This results in a holistic, inclusive, and people-oriented urban development that has a rich and layered meaning – a collage of different shapes and spaces on a human scale, where everyone feels welcome.

 Benthem Crouwel Architects: Pascal Cornips, Sophie Hengeveld, Zsa-Zsa Brouwers, Menno Ruijter, Bart Bonenkamp, Willem Jan van der Gugten, Kaj van den Berg, Maarten Abe Neijenhuis